8-year-olds

 What do the sex and race/ethnicity differences in prevalence rates tell us?

-Males aged 8 years had a higher ASD prevalence 4.3 times higher than females aged 8 years.
+Males aged 8 years had an ASD prevalence 4.3 times higher than females aged 8 years.

-Hispanic children had higher ASD prevalence than Asian/Pacific Islander, Black, and White children.
+Hispanic children had higher ASD prevalence than Asian/Pacific Islander (including Hmong), Black (including Somali), and White children.
 Prevalence for Hispanic children was 1.7 times that of Asian/Pacific Islander children, 1.3 times that of Black children, 1.3 times that of White children.
 A prevalence ratio of 1.0 indicates equal prevalence rates.
 The confidence intervals for prevalence ratios for the above groups were all greater than 1.0, meaning these findings were very likely not due to chance.

 How common is intellectual disability for 8-year-old children who have ASD?